The Night Eric Carr Played His First Show With Kiss

 Listen to Kiss During Their First Show with Eric Carr

-Carr would spend the next 11 years beating the skins in Kiss.
-Sadly, in 1991, after feeling a bit ill, Carr learned that he’d contracted a form of heart cancer.
+Carr spent the next 11 years beating the skins in Kiss.
+Sadly, after feeling a bit ill in 1991, Carr learned that he’d contracted a form of heart cancer.
 He passed away on Nov.
 24, 1991 at the age of 41.